ColoradoSchoolOfMines/wii-track/docs/design.rst

 .. _dt: https://github.com/ColoradoSchoolOfMines/wii-track/tree/master/desktop

 We created a Qt application in Python to query data from the datastore and present it to the user.
+It showed the image of the package, as well as the calculated color from the ``color-lambda``, and the confidences generated by the ``weight-processing-lambda``.

 Industrial Scale Implementation
 ===============================